-Their approach will however range differently … there are many different approaches, but here are three different hard working sales characters that you might recognise.
+Their approach will however range differently … but here are three different hard working sales characters that you might recognise.

 Salesperson #1 works as hard as they can every month, receives some recognition for those months that are exceptional … and at the end of the year they may or may not meet and/or exceed their plan.
 They have some regular clients where they spend most of their time, and a few key people who they will socialise with regularly.